K-Wolfy/Portfolio/README.md

 The site is configured to:
 - Build automatically on pushes to the main branch
-- Deploy to GitHub Pages
-- Sync to Netlify for production hosting
+- Deploy directly to Netlify for production hosting

 ## 🔧 Customization